umputun/remark42/site/src/docs/manuals/nginx/index.md

 }
 ```

-note: `proxy_pass` points to internal DNS name `remark42` and expected to run from the same compose.
-If nginx runs outside compose the real IP (or docker's bridge IP) should be used
+Note: `proxy_pass` points to internal DNS name `remark42` and is expected to run from the same compose.
+If Nginx runs outside compose, the real IP (or docker's bridge IP) should be used